DesyncTheThird/corne-keymap/readme.md

 The `Mute` thumb keys only activate on the hand opposite to the one holding the layer key to avoid accidental activations.
 The `Volume Up/Down` keys are macros that rapidly and repeatedly send the volume control keycodes for smooth volume control; holding shift sends the keycodes only once for finer control.

-`Base` swaps default layer to QWERTY layout; `Basic` swaps default layer to QWERTY layout with home row mods and `Space` layer-tap disabled (useful for games).
+`Base` swaps default layer to QWERTY layout; `Basic` swaps default layer to QWERTY layout with home row mods and `Space` layer-tap disabled (`Data` layer is still accessible by holding down the OSL key on base layer).

 `Clock` keys set the OLED clock. `OLED Static` disables animations and changes OLEDs to static images. `OLED Menu` toggles between layer stack view and layout display on right OLED.